BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su28.PNG

-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 Once products associated to suppliers have been added, the products are now available to be selected in the ‘Suppliers’ tab.